 First of all, payments are made into your pension pot.
 In most cases, it’ll be you and your employer who makes these payments, usually on a monthly basis.

 You don’t pay any tax or national insurance on payments your employer makes.
 And you get tax relief on any payments you make yourself.
+Tax treatment depends on individual circumstances and may be subject to change in future.

 The money paid into your pension pot is then invested in line with whatever investment option you’re using.
 (This will be the investment option your employer has chosen for you, unless you’ve made another choice.)